uncefact/spec-untp/website/docs/about/Meetings.md

 |2024-02-15|[The meeting focused on refining the policy document draft by incorporating feedback, simplifying technical language, and aligning with global frameworks to prepare for final review and public release.](#2024-02-15-meeting-summary)|[video](https://us02web.zoom.us/rec/share/FHQ1wz0jlb5cRl8mGeZXgYHE_jzbosvnTqBJCsxtxsdsGt_BJGiVx0gywOnj2vua.9B0mR7dX6nBcVzDg)|[transcript](../../meetings/2024-02-15-Recording.txt) |
 |2024-01-18| TBD|[video](https://us02web.zoom.us/rec/share/oPEDPSpZGLBBP5qykEBDaG5NxxMrQu_snm3NmiqZQuGhBVxlWv5bf-70jeuqMvd5.S_8jH8Vk8IW57B0X)| TBD|
 |2024-01-11|TBD | [video](https://us02web.zoom.us/rec/share/jX87C2PZ55iY3hFW-5L2rroXL7HoGY20Qg_m2h0B6a92_u6nk7tKkvfUKfIW6HLp.c_0QNnRPl6anrzyW?startTime=1704956458000)| TBD|

+## 2024-06-13 Meeting Summary

+**Participants:**
+- Steve (Speaker 1)
+- Nis (Speaker 2)
+- Zach (Speaker 6)
+- Cliff (Speaker 2)
+- Patrick (Speaker 3)
+- Ksenia (Mentioned)
+- John (Speaker 5)
+- Suzanne (Speaker 3)

+**Key Points Discussed:**

+1. **Pull Requests Review:**
+   - **Testing Architecture PR by Zach:**
+     - Discussion on merging Zach's updated testing architecture, which simplifies the previous bullet-heavy document.
+     - Consensus to merge despite it being in draft to move forward.

+   - **Mill Test Report PR by Nis:**
+     - Addressed issue 19 regarding steel mill test reports conforming to schema.
+     - Decision to close and start fresh aligning with the layered architecture approach.

+   - **Digital Livestock Passport:**
+     - A practical extension example for the Australian digital livestock passport project.
+     - Closed PR without merging, left a comment on the required alignment.

+   - **Context and Schema Files by Nis:**
+     - Added basic context and schema definitions to aid in linked data implementation.
+     - Agreement on merging the PR despite the incomplete schema, with an action to improve alignment.

+   - **Reference Implementations by Zach:**
+     - Deferred merging Zach’s reference implementations pending more complete content.

+2. **Architecture Overview Discussion:**
+   - Presented a diagram outlining the components of the UNTP specifications.
+   - Discussed sections including Digital Identity Anchor, Decentralized Access and Control (DAC), and semantic understanding of data.
+   - Emphasis on practical guidance using existing technologies like GLEIF’s Verifiable Legal Entity Identifier and Trust Over IP’s Trust Registry Protocol.

+3. **Methodology for Model and Schema:**
+   - Addressed the collision of top-down (model-driven) and bottom-up (instance-driven) methodologies.
+   - Decision to use Nis’s practical instances to guide model updates and schema generation for alignment.

+4. **Additional Business:**
+   - Agreement on renaming “trust graph” to “transparency graph” to avoid confusion.
+   - Planned actions to update documentation, align naming conventions, and ensure completeness of the context and schema files.

+**Action Items:**
+- **Steve:** Update the jargon generator to produce schema and context files that align with Nis’s examples.
+- **Nis:** Assist with reviewing and validating the updated model-generated artifacts.
+- **Steve:** Merge the updated architecture overview and realign website content accordingly.
+- **John and Suzanne:** Continue contributions to decentralized access control and digital identity anchor discussions.
+- **Team:** Prepare for testing the digital product passport model in various industry contexts.

+The next meeting is scheduled in two weeks for further technical reviews and business discussions on the practical implementation of the digital product passport.

 ## 2024-06-05 Meeting Summary